The TV dinner, that icon of mid-century American life, offered Renee and David two disparate experiences: Freedom and disappointment.

 Hot Chocolate: Thick or Thin?

 How do you take your hot chocolate?
 Thick or thin?
-David Leite and Renee Schettler are on opposite ends of the spectrum, but one recipe satisfies both.
+David Leite and Renee Schettler are, not surprisingly, on opposite ends of the argument.
+Though we’ve got one recipe that satisfies both cravings.